NCAR/lmod_webapp/README.md

 Currently there are multiple txt files in the repository main directory:

 References.txt (For any useful or necessary references that have not been inserted in comments in the available code.
-Will likely contain all necessary references throughout the code as a central file to store such information.)
+Will likely contain all necessary references throughout the code as a central file to store such information.
+Update to keep track use of useful or necessary references.)

 result_module_output.txt (Currently where the modules are stored after being extracted from the bash terminal.
 This file is read by the reg_expression.py file to gain the data necessary for the rest of the application.)